CodyNicholson/Frontend_Web_Development_Notes/jQuery/README.md

 # jQuery
-This is a collection of code and notes from my jQuery class I took on Udacity.com
+This is a collection of code and notes from jQuery class I took on Udacity.com